miklevin/MikeLev.in/_posts/2025-04-05-ai-context-mcp-llm.md

 > Gemini already responded to the 1st system analysis prompt, so this is part 2
 > of the challenge: MCP.
 Part 1 is now a System Analysis challenge and Part 2 is
 > an MCP integration challenge.

-**Me**: OMG, that's awesome!
-Let's see what Gemini designed me for MCP integration!

 ### Gemini Drafts Me an MCP Proposal